dmpop/dmpop/README.md

 I'm not much of a coder, but I've cobbled together a handful of tools and scripts for my personal use.
 The fruits of my coding endeavors are available here.

-I do have a proper website too: [Camera, code, coffee](https://cameracode.coffee/)

 <!--
 **dmpop/dmpop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.